C4RoCKeT/FileSwine/README.rst

 Installation
 =====

-Create the database according to the /db/db.sql file. (just import it) Change the database information in /model/class.database.model.php to match your database.
+Drop the files into your desired webfolder (example: /var/www).
+Also checkout the .htaccess Create the database according to the /db/db.sql file. (just import it) Change the database information in /model/class.database.model.php to match your database.